Virginia Parker Prize

 - advance your artistic practice

-- how your work enriches and evolves the current thinking and practice in your area of expertise
+- enrich and evolve the current thinking and practice in your area of expertise

-- your contributions towards a more equitable, diverse, and inclusive society
+- contribute towards a more equitable, diverse, and inclusive artistic ecosystem

 Required information and support material – What you need to apply